Upnor: The Royal Engineers

-The Royal Engineers still have a presence in Upper Upnor; the Riverine Operations Section of the Royal School of Military Engineering maintains classrooms, workshops and a hard in Upnor for training Royal Engineers Assault Boat Operators and Watermanship Safety Officers, who continue to operate craft on operations all over Planet Earth.
-The Riverine Operations Section operates Mark 1 and Mark 3 Rigid Raiders, and combat support boats, as well as teaching use of the Mk 6 Assault Boat.
+The Royal Engineers still have a presence in Upper Upnor; the Riverine Operations Section (ROS) of the Royal School of Military Engineering maintains classrooms, workshops and a hard in Upnor for training Royal Engineers Assault Boat Operators and Watermanship Safety Officers, who continue to operate craft on global operations.
+The Riverine Operations Section (ROS) operates Mark 1 and Mark 3 Rigid Raiders, and combat support boats, as well as teaching use of the Mk 6 Assault Boat.
 The area is also used for other training purposes by the Royal School of Military Engineering including practice and test bomb disposal tasks by the Defence Explosive Ordnance Disposal School (DEODS), until its move to Bicester.